 Weight and Material

-Since hiking takes a lot of energy, you have to efficient at spending it.
-Any kind of luggage may not seem like much, but you’ll find that every pound you carry on your treks matters, especially on extended hiking trips.
+Since hiking takes a lot of energy, you want to be efficient in expending it.
+Any kind of luggage may not seem like much, but you’ll find that every pound you carry on your hike matters, especially on extended hiking trips.

 Hiking blogger Andy Howell says carbon poles can get brittle during cold conditions, but newer poles use a combination of aluminum and carbon to address this problem.